Anne of York (daughter of Edward IV): Birth and early years

-In 1479, when Anne was not yet four years old, Edward IV began negotiations on the marriage of his daughter with Philip, son of the archduke Maximilian of Austria; the initiative of the union came from the Archduke and was enthusiastically received in England, since the marriage was supposed to bring political benefits.
-Philip's mother, Mary of Burgundy, was the heiress of vast lands and had influence on European affairs; besides, her stepmother was Edward IV's sister Margaret of York.
+In 1479, when Anne was not yet four years old, Edward IV began negotiations on the marriage of his daughter with Philip, son of the archduke Maximilian of Austria.
+The Austrian Prince at that time was second in line to the throne of the Holy Roman Empire.
+The initiative of the union came from the Archduke and was enthusiastically received in England, since the marriage was supposed to bring political benefits.
+Philip's mother, Mary of Burgundy, was the heiress of vast lands and had influence on European affairs; besides, her stepmother was Edward IV's sister Margaret of York, widow of Duke Charles the Bold.
 The following year, the agreement took on a more formal form: as a financial security for the princess, she was allocated an amount of 100,000 crowns; Archduke Maximilian agreed to pay Anne 6,000 crowns per year from the moment she reaches the age of 12 years—the age of marriage consent, and from the moment she arrived at the court of the future father-in-law and the engagement was ratified, Anne was to receive land in Artois worth 8,000 livres for her use.
 In the event that Anne refused the marriage, Edward IV or his successor had to pay 60,000 livres.
 In return, the archduke undertook to provide the English king with military and political support against France.
 On 5 August 1480, negotiations were completed.

 The court records of 1479 report that at the time when negotiations were underway for the marriage of Anne and Philip of Austria, the princess's nurse, "Agnes, wife of Thomas Butler", was dismissed with the appointment of a pension.
 The records show that Anne, who had not even reached the age of four, was considered old enough to be separated from her nurse.
 Earlier, at the same time as Anne, Agnes Butler was engaged in raising the princess's younger brother George, who died in March 1479 at the age of about two years.